-If claims are true, then Early Winters company would merit a HISTORY OF GEAR AWARD, and that would be: DOUBLE FIRSTS-- FIRST TO USE GORETEX IN A GARMENT, and FIRST TO USE GORETEX IN A TENT, both in 1976.
+Early Winters company Probably merits a HISTORY OF GEAR AWARD, and that would be: DOUBLE FIRSTS-- FIRST TO USE GORETEX IN A GARMENT, and FIRST TO USE GORETEX IN A TENT, both in 1976.

 A bit later, in 1978, EW introduced a Goretex geodesic dome designed by tent designer Bob Howe (see link).
-It was named the "Starship" (in image at page top, the Starship is on the lower right).
+It was named the "Earth Station" (in image at page top, the Earth Station is on the lower right).
+THIS TENT PROBABLY ALSO SHOULD RECEIVE AN AWARD FOR "FIRST GORETEX GEODESIC TENT."

 I would highly appreciate READER INPUT ABOUT the Early Winters tents, AND ALSO WHAT BECAME OF THE FOUNDER, MR. NICOLAI...CONTACT ME.